gowebly/gowebly/README.md

 Every time you make `build` command for your project:

-1. CLI validates the config and apply all settings to the current project;
+1. CLI validates the config and applies all settings to the current project;
 2. CLI downloads minimized versions of **htmx** and **hyperscript** (from official and trusted [unpkg.com][unpkg_url] CDN) to the `./static` folder and places them as separated `<script>` tags (at the bottom of the